Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 2) The resolution of the the trees.
 18S gene trees do not contain enough phylogenetic information to adequately resolve the true tree.
 Moreover, a single gene tree's evolutionary history may differ from the species tree due to incomplete lineage sorting among other causes (Maddison, 1997).
 There are clear topological diferences between my 18S amphipod tree and that of Hurt et al. 2013 that lead me to believe the 18S gene tree is not a sufficient estimator for this phylogeny.

 3) Host switching and limited specificity.
 Not all hyperiid amphipods are obligate parasites/parasitoids of a narrow range of host taxa.
 Many, like Eupronoe minuta, dwell among a diversity of species.
 Host specificity varies greatly throughout the phylogeny (Figure 14) so there are reasons to believe host switching could have played a major role in shaping the cophylogeny.

+Removing the effects of branchlengths had a huge impact on the results of the cophylogenetic analysis and also on the estimated phylogenetic signal in the ecological traits generality/specificity, availability/vulnerability.
+It is likely, and specially true for the host tree (which yielded a tenfold increase in phylogenetic signal), that the evolutionary distances between the organims have a minor influence in determining the ecological relationships here studied.
+The astounding morphological and ecological adaptations that the representatives of the host lineages underwent to take on a pelagic existence (with some degree of convergence between them) probably has a much greater influence on the suitability of the host for hyperiid amphipod colonization.
+Nonetheless, my results show that the recent phylogenetic histories of these lineages do share some congruence with that of their associated amphipods, probably accounting for most of the global fit.

+Phylogenetic community ecology analyses summarized the living habitat occupation by hyperiid amphipods.
+The generalized overdispersion pattern observed in the results may be accounting for competitive effects within each host.
+These negative ecological interactions could have shaped the host association process and the evolutionary history of hyperiid amphipods.

 The biggest difficulty in implementing these analyses was obtaining reliable trees.
 18S gene trees hardly conform to the expected species trees.
 In the case of gelatinous hosts, adding ingroups and outgroups wass sufficient to fix the greatest anomalies.
 For the hyperiid amphipod tree, I had to apply an external constraint to keep <i> Hyperietta stephenseni </i> from showing up as sistergroup to every other amphipod taxon.